In Exercises 33–40, use the given probability value to determine ... | Channels for Pearson+

 In Exercises 33–40, use the given probability value to determine whether the sample results are significant.

-Voting Repeat the preceding Exercise 33 after replacing 40 Democrats being placed on the first line of voting ballots with 26 Democrats being placed on the first line.
-The probability of getting a result as high as 26 is 0.058638.
+Voting Repeat Exercise 33 after replacing 40 Democrats being placed on the first line of voting ballots with 14 Democrats being placed on the first line.
+The probability of getting a result as low as 14 is 0.029792.

 Verified step by step guidance